• Skip to main content

 When it comes to health insurance, you have options.
 If your employer does not provide coverage, you can choose to obtain a policy through the Healthcare.gov Marketplace.
 There are different coverage levels, from catastrophic (cheapest) to gold (typically the most expensive).
 If cost is an issue, even obtaining catastrophic coverage can be better than nothing.
 As you compare plans, look into what premium tax credits may be available to use, as these can help offset your monthly premium costs.

-Mistake #2: Not Having Enough Insurance
+Mistake #2: Not Having ENOUGH Insurance

 Less comprehensive coverage or basic insurance plans can equate to lower premiums every month.
 The problem is – you’re likely to make up the difference anyway when it comes to your deductibles and out-of-pocket expenses.
 By not giving yourself enough insurance coverage upfront, you’re taking a gamble on whether or not you’ll actually need to use it.
 One broken bone or a fender bender could quickly cost you more than if you had paid the higher premiums upfront.

 Talk to an insurance agent or financial advisor to figure out the right amount of insurance for your specific circumstances.
 Just as you don’t want to under-insure yourself and your possessions, over-insuring can be just as costly.
+Coverage needs often change in retirement, so policies that made sense earlier in life may no longer be necessary or cost-effective.

 Mistake #4: Not Asking for Discounts